somoye123/code-challenge/README.md

 - You can now go to Github, and submit a PR with necessary details.
 - Happy Coding!
 Please don't hesitate to shoot an email to the recruitment team if you have any issues while pushing the code.

-## Tips

-- Submit code as you would in a professional environment.
-- Keep your diffs clean.
-If your code editor autoformats on save, consider turning this off for this repo.
-- If you choose to set up `RSpec` (or add other external libs), consider isolating those changes in a separate commit.